flutter-it/listen_it/README.md

 ### ValueListenable Operators

 #### listen()

-Lets you work with a `ValueListenable` by installing a handler function that is called on any value change:
+Lets you work with a `ValueListenable` (and `Listenable`) as it should be by installing a handler function that is called on any value change and gets the new value passed as an argument. **This gives you the same pattern as with Streams**, making it natural and consistent.

 ```dart
 final listenable = ValueNotifier<int>(0);
 final subscription = listenable.listen((x, _) => print(x));
 ```

 The returned `subscription` can be used to deactivate the handler.
-You can also cancel from inside the handler:
+As you might need to uninstall the handler from inside the handler you get the subscription object passed to the handler function as second parameter:

 ```dart
 listenable.listen((x, subscription) {